 17. The Curious Case of Benjamin Button (2008)

 For such a sweeping, fantastical film, The Curious Case of Benjamin Button is remarkably thin in feeling.
 Rarely does it capture the right magical amber energy it’s going for, instead feeling maudlin, lost, even a touch twee — which is odd considering the usual force of David Fincher’s work.
 Pitt plays Benjamin Button with too light a touch for a character who should be brimming with deep feeling.
 (He earned an Oscar nomination for Best Actor for the role.)
-He has a soft chemistry with Cate Blanchett, but not nearly passionate or deep enough to sell the movie’s key romance.
-It’s an okay performance in an okay film that only works in fits and starts.
+He has a soft chemistry with Cate Blanchett, but it’s not passionate or deep enough to sell the movie’s key romance.
+It’s an okay performance in an okay film that works in fits and starts.

 16. Killing Them Softly (2012)

 Trying to find the truth of a performance is sometimes exceedingly difficult when the work is so subtle.
-In Killing Them Softly — Andrew Dominik’s machismo–heavy, sweat–drenched noir set against the backdrop of the financial crisis and presidential campaign of 2008 — the truth of Brad Pitt’s performance as mob enforcer Jackie is in his gaze.
+In Killing Them Softly — Andrew Dominik’s machismo–heavy, sweat–drenched noir set against the backdrop of the financial crisis and presidential campaign of 2008 — the truth of Pitt’s performance as mob enforcer Jackie is in his gaze.
 For most of the film, Jackie is seen talking in rundown bars, empty restaurants, corner diners, the passenger seat of cars.
 Pitt makes these scenes magnetic simply by the way he surveys a room.
-But he isn’t so much a cool operator as a cold figure who deploys violence with professional precision.
+He isn’t so much a cool operator as a cold figure who deploys violence with professional precision.
 The best moments come when he’s playing off James Gandolfini’s Mickey, requiring Pitt to do more listening than speaking, letting the audience in on what Jackie is thinking without saying a word.

 15. True Romance (1993)

 In this neo-noir penned by Quentin Tarantino and directed by Tony Scott, Pitt plays the small role of Floyd, a stoner and roomate to Dick (Michael Rappaport).
 His voice, a slow, lackadaisical lilt, is hilarious in the few scenes he’s in.
 Just listen to his sharp “Oh” in the face of a cocked gun, the urgency humorously pulling the character out of his weed-laced stupor.
-It’s a lesson in how to make a memorable turn with little material.
+It’s a master class in how to make a memorable turn with little material.

 14. 12 Monkeys (1995)